 The next film, he’s involved with, is one of the upcoming “Welcome to the Blumhouse“-movies.
 He is one of the writers on the horror-comedy Bingo Hell which will be out on October 1, 2021.
 We remain huge fans of Perry Blackshear here at Heaven of Horror and can’t wait for his next film.

-When I Consume You is having its world premiere at Fantasia 2021 on August 18, 2021.
+When I Consume You had its world premiere at Fantasia 2021 on August 18.
+It will be coming to to VOD on August 16, 2022.

 Director: Perry Blackshear